What Turns A Gathering Into A Super-Spreader Event?

 If you’re going to go to a small outdoor get-together, and the place you live is allowing it, “wear a mask, maintain six feet of distance from others, limit touching surfaces, and use hand sanitizer if you contact any common surface,” Dr. Nagrani advises.
 "If you or your family exhibit any symptoms of COVID (fever, cough, muscle pain, loss of smell) do not attend the event and call your primary healthcare provider for advice," adds Althouse.

-We know: It’s July 4th weekend, we’ve been stuck inside for months, and we all want to start getting back to normal.
+We know: We’ve been stuck inside for months, and we all want to start getting back to normal.
 But if we don’t stay the course now, we’ll only be setting ourselves back.
-So skip the party in favor of an intimate, social distancing picnic or a solo Netflix marathon instead.
+So skip the party in favour of an intimate, social distancing picnic or a solo Netflix marathon instead.
 It’s the right, socially responsible thing to do.
 And if you do leave your home?
 Wear a face mask!